lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 <li><b>Ejabberd:</b> You'll need at least version 22.05</li>
 <li><b>Prosody:</b> You'll need at least version 0.12 and your community modules must be newer than August 2022</li>
 </ul>
-Please read the [considerations for XMPP server admins](https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-server-admins), too!
+Please read the <a href="https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-server-admins">considerations for XMPP server admins</a>, too!
 </details>

 ### What does "online" and "offline" mean in Monal?